Disappearance of Andrew Gosden: Disappearance and initial investigation

-Charlotte and Gosden's father, Kevin, scouted Gosden's route to school and areas nearby, but found nothing.
-Within three hours of discovering Gosden's disappearance, a missing-person leaflet was produced for circulation.
+Charlotte and Gosden's father, Kevin, scouted Gosden's route to school and areas nearby in case he had been involved in an incident, but found nothing.
+Within three hours of discovering Gosden's disappearance, a missing person leaflet was produced for circulation.
 Gosden's family and friends searched the area until nightfall.
-That weekend, the police searched the bushes near the Gosdens' home in Doncaster, but found nothing.
+That weekend, the police searched the bushes near the Gosden's home in Doncaster, but found nothing.

 Three days later, after speaking to the woman who had sold Gosden his train ticket, the police confirmed that he had travelled to London.
-The ticket seller at Doncaster station remembered Gosden because he had refused a return ticket, despite it only costing a small amount more than a single.
+The ticket seller at Doncaster station remembered Gosden because he had refused a return ticket, despite it only costing 50 pence more than a single.
 Gosden's father later stated that the purchase of a single ticket rather than a return did not seem strange to him, as Gosden knew numerous people in London with whom he could have stayed.
-Initial searches in London focused on the Chislehurst and Sidcup areas, where the Gosden family have relatives.
+Initial searches in London focused on the Chislehurst and Sidcup areas, where the Gosden family had relatives.

 Days after the disappearance, the family travelled to London and handed out flyers and posters in the vicinity of anywhere they felt Gosden would have had an interest in visiting, especially museums and exhibitions.

-The South Yorkshire Police (SYP) said it asked British Transport Police (BTP) to search the CCTV footage within two days of Gosden going missing, but BTP could not pick him out from the crowds.
+South Yorkshire Police (SYP) said it asked British Transport Police (BTP) to search the CCTV footage within two days of Gosden going missing, but BTP could not pick him out from the crowds.
 Three weeks later, CCTV footage at King's Cross was again reviewed by BTP and SYP, who identified Gosden.
 The CCTV image of Gosden leaving the main concourse at King's Cross was circulated in the media accompanied by a close up of his right ear, which has a distinctive double ridge.